NeuromatchAcademy/TA-applications/README.md

 ***Recording the video***

-Because we are planning using Zoom during the Neuromatch Academy summer course, we’d like you to record your lesson using Zoom (instructions below).
+Because we are planning using Zoom during our courses, we’d like you to record your lesson using Zoom (instructions below).
 It should be a “single take” and you shouldn’t do any post-production work on the video.
 Don’t fuss about production quality!
 We are more interested in who you are than on the quality of your audio :-).

 ***Uploading the video to YouTube or Bilibili***